-Lessons of the Hour - Frederick Douglass: a UK season
+Lessons of the Hour - Frederick Douglass: European Premiere in Edinburgh and London

 Isaac Julien is pleased to announce the UK première of Lessons of the Hour - Frederick Douglass, inspired by the life and ideas of the visionary African American abolitionist, a freed slave who achieved extraordinary heights in his lifetime, as a renowned novelist, philosopher, and statesman.